-Clay County Housing and Redevelopment Authority (CCHRA) reported XX households on their housing voucher waiting list.
+Clay County Housing and Redevelopment Authority (CCHRA) reported their housing voucher waiting list has been closed to the general population since 2010 and is only opened for specific preference categories at certain times.
+There are over 100 households on the waitlist for their Fieldcrest Townhomes development.
 Most of their vouchers are based in Moorhead where there are 177 Mainstream vouchers (40 are new in 2020) and 494 Housing Choice Vouchers.
 Of the 494 funded Housing Choice Vouchers, 15 are VASH (veterans) and 177 are Mainstream vouchers.
 CCHRA also has 4 Foster Youth to Independent vouchers.